 3.19.
-The management board may have one (chairman) to five members.
+The management board may have one (chairman) to seven members.

 3.20.
 In order to organise the work of the management board, the management board elects a chairman from among its members.
 At least half of the members of the management board shall be persons living in Estonia.